Raman (rocket engine)

-Raman Engine is a bipropellant rocket engine manufactured by Skyroot Aerospace that will be used in its Vikram family of rockets.
-It is named after Indian Nobel laureate Sir C.V.
-Raman.
+The Raman engine is a bipropellant liquid-fuel rocket engine manufactured by Skyroot Aerospace that will be used in its Vikram family of rockets.
+It is named after Indian Nobel laureate C. V. Raman.

 Description

-It uses UDMH and NTO hypergolic propellants.
+It uses unsymmetrical dimethylhydrazine and hypergolic propellants.
 Its injector plate is completely 3D printed.
-This engine will be used in a cluster of 4 in the fourth stage of the Vikram 1 rocket, which can produce a thrust of 3.4 kN each producing 850 N of thrust, which is lower than many other rocket engines, but is required for precise orbit adjustments.
+The upper stage engine will be used in a cluster of four Raman-1, one Raman-2, and four Raman Mini in the fourth stage of the Vikram-1 rocket, which are capable of producing the total thrust of 5.26 kN in vacuum.
+Raman-1 engine is capable of producing 890 N of thrust, which four-engine clustered configuration gave a total thrust of 3.56 kN, while Raman-2 engine is capable of producing 1.5 kN of thrust in vacuum, and Raman Mini engine is capable of producing 50 N of thrust, which four-engine clustered configuration gave a total thrust of 200 N. While lower than many other rocket engines, it is required for conducting precise orbit adjustments.